nosas/blog/performance_classification/article.md

 ---
 ## Conclusion

-After reading this article, we should have a deeper understanding of the three most common classification performance measures: precision, recall, and F1-score.
+After reading this article, we should have a more profound understanding of the three most common classification performance measures: precision, recall, and F1-score.
 We learned how accuracy is a misleading metric for evaluating model performance - especially in imbalanced classification tasks.
 Using precision, recall, and F1-score, we can properly evaluate and fine-tune our model for high performance on imbalanced datasets.

 Here's the final summary of the performance measures:

 * **Accuracy**: The percentage of correct predictions.
-A misleading metric that provides minimal insight into model's true performance.
+A misleading metric that provides minimal insight into the model's true performance.
 * **Precision**: The proportion of positive labels that are actually positive: model's reliability score.
 Useful for minimizing false positives.
-* **Recall**: The proportion of positive predictions that were correctly identified.
+* **Recall**: The proportion of positive labels that were correctly identified.
 Useful for minimizing false negatives.
 * **F1-score**: The harmonic mean of precision and recall.
 Useful for finding a balance of high precision and recall - minimizing false positives and false negatives - in imbalanced datasets.

 ---